blackaceatzworg/poli307/syllabus.md

 * Rabe, Barry G. 2013.
 "Racing to the Top, the Bottom, or the Middle of the Pack?
 The Evolving State Government Role in Environmental Protection", __Chapter 2__ in _Environmental Policy: New Directions for the 21st Century_. eds.
 Michael E. Kraft and Norman J. Vig.
 CQ Press, Washington D.C.
 8th Ed., pgs.
 30--53 on [OAKS](https://lms.cofc.edu/)

-* "The New Era of Climate Federalism" [Brookings](http://www.brookings.edu/blogs/fixgov/posts/2014/06/02-new-epa-climate-federalism-rabe)
+* Rabe, Barry G. 2014. ["The New Era of Climate Federalism."](http://www.brookings.edu/blogs/fixgov/posts/2014/06/02-new-epa-climate-federalism-rabe) _The Brookings Institution_

 ### April 2nd: No Class